dasdom/dasdom.github.io/_posts/2020-04-04-simulate-gps-location-updates-in-simulator.md

 date: 2020-04-04
 author: Dominik Hauser
 categories: Xcode, Simulator
-title: "Simulate GPS Location Updates in the iOS Simulator"
+title: "Simulating GPS Location Updates in the iOS Simulator"
 ---

 Sometimes when building an iOS app you need to simulate moving around.